Lee Germon: Captaincy

 While New Zealand did not have significant success under his leadership, a steady improvement was made on the performances of the 1994/95 season.
 Germon's only Test win as captain came in November 1996 when he captained New Zealand to its first Test victory over Pakistan in 26 years, in Pakistan.

 ESPN cricinfo rates Germon's one day cricket captaincy success rate at 44.44%; this is below his successor Stephen Fleming's 48.04% success rate, but represented an improvement on Ken Rutherford's 30% success rate.
-Germon's New Zealand side won only one ODI series, against Zimbabwe, however they won 15 games and drew two.
+Germon's New Zealand team won only one ODI series, against Zimbabwe, however they won 15 games and drew two.

 Germon's first one-day series in charge was against India, in India, and it resulted in a closely contested series win to India, three games to two.

 He captained New Zealand to its first ever one day victories in the West Indies in 1996, in a closely fought one day series which NZ lost three games to two.
 There were also series draws against Pakistan in New Zealand 1995/1996 (two all) and England in New Zealand in 1997 (two all).

 He led New Zealand to the final of the 1996 Sharjah Cup competition, defeating competition from new world champions Sri Lanka.
 New Zealand lost in the final to Pakistan.

 He led New Zealand to the quarter-final of the 1996 World Cup, where despite scoring their highest ever total against Australia (to that point) with 286, they lost.
 Germon scored his highest ODI score of 89 in that match and finished the 1996 World Cup with a batting average of 63.66, the highest of any New Zealander and any wicketkeeper in the tournament.